jqueuniet/netbox-go/apiv4_1/docs/BriefCircuitGroupAssignmentSerializer.md

 ### NewBriefCircuitGroupAssignmentSerializer

-`func NewBriefCircuitGroupAssignmentSerializer(id int32, url string, display string, group BriefCircuitGroup, ) *BriefCircuitGroupAssignmentSerializer`
+`func NewBriefCircuitGroupAssignmentSerializer(id int32, url string, group BriefCircuitGroup, ) *BriefCircuitGroupAssignmentSerializer`

 NewBriefCircuitGroupAssignmentSerializer instantiates a new BriefCircuitGroupAssignmentSerializer object This constructor will assign default values to properties that have it defined,